Keep Devices Secure: An Overview of Microsoft’s EOS (End of Support) Dates for Windows IoT and Embedded Products

 What’s the difference between EOS and EOL?

-The Microsoft Lifecycle policies generally refer to EOS, or end of service (sometimes referred to as end of support).
+The Microsoft Lifecycle policies generally refer to EOS, or end of support (sometimes referred to as end of service).
 After these dates, no further security updates will be made, potentially putting your devices, business, and customers at a security risk.

 After the period of service and support has passed, a product moves to EOL, or end of life.
 This means that the license can no longer be purchased, nor shipped to end customers.